The dga of planar loops when $2n=4$: The spectral sequence

 \begin{definition} For $w \geq 1$ and $j \geq 0$, let the \emph{complex with $w$ loops and $j$ dividers}, denoted $C_*[w,j]$, be the subquotient of $\CPLr(2n)_{*,w}$ obtained by taking graffiti with $j$ dividers modulo those with more than $j$ dividers.
 Equivalently, $C_*[w,j]$ is the $q=j+1$-row of the $E^1$-page $E^1_{*,q,w}$, with differential $d^1$ and grading total degree.

-Similarly, we write $C_*^L[w,j]$, $C_*^R[w,j]$, and $C_*^{LR}[w,j]$ for the left, right, and twosided open complexes (c.f. \cref{def: graffiti}) consisting of open graffiti where closing up (both) ends gives a graffito with $w$ loops and $j$ dividers. \end{definition}
+Similarly, we write $C_*^L[w,j]$, $C_*^R[w,j]$, and $C_*^{LR}[w,j]$ for the left, right, and two-sided open complexes (c.f. \cref{def: graffiti}) consisting of open graffiti where closing up (both) ends gives a graffito with $w$ loops and $j$ dividers. \end{definition}

 \begin{remark} Since the differential decreases filtration by at most 2 (in the strong sense of \cref{cor:NonDividersLESS}), the $r$-th cycles and $r$-th boundaries are constant for $r \geq 3$ so the spectral sequence collapses at $E^3$, and in particular the $E^\infty$-page is the homology of $E^2_{p,q,*}$ with respect to $d^2$.
 We will not use this. \end{remark}